yeokm1/yeokm1.github.io-hugo/content/favourite-quotes/index.md

 # Fiction (Games\Films\TV Series\Anime\Books):

+*Computers aren't the thing.
+They're the thing that gets us to the thing.*
+-Joe MacMillan in Halt and Catch Fire

 *The Official Secrets Act is not there to protect Secrets, it is there to protect Officials.*
-Sir Humphrey, Permanent Secretary in the  British political comedy Yes Minister.
+-Sir Humphrey, Permanent Secretary in the British political comedy Yes Minister.
 [Src][13]

 *So this is how liberty dies.
 With thunderous applause*
 -Senator Amidala in Star Wars: Episode III: Revenge of the Sith.
 [Src][14]